The Inverse Velocity Force and Automotive Physics: Torque-Speed Curve for Electric Motors

 \section{Torque-Speed Curve for Electric Motors}

 The simplest motor that captures the torque-speed curve of an electric vehicle is the permanent magnet brushed DC motor, consisting of a loop of wire placed in the magnetic field created by the permanent magnet.
-When a current $I(t)$ flows through this loop, a torque $\tau(t)=N I(t)$ is exerted on it, where the torque constant $N$ depends on the geometry of the loop and the strength of the magnetic field across it.
-As the loop rotates in the magnetic field, it encounters a back-emf proportional to its speed, $\Delta V_{motor}=-k \omega$, which from the viewpoint of circuits is just a battery with a negative, $\omega$-dependent voltage. $k$ is known as the back-emf constant and is numerically equal to $N$.\footnote{A simple argument for the equality of $k$ and $N$ is that $I\,\Delta V_{motor}=(\tau/N)(-k \omega)$, so for there to be complete conversion of electrical to mechanical power, $k=N$.} The circuit diagram for steady-state is given in Fig. \ref{circuitMotor}, where $R$ is the resistance of the loop. \\
+When a current $I(t)$ flows through this loop, a torque $\tau(t)=\eta I(t)$ is exerted on it, where the torque constant $\eta$ depends on the geometry of the loop and the strength of the magnetic field.
+As the loop rotates in the magnetic field, it encounters a back-emf proportional to its speed, $\Delta V_{\text{motor}}=-k \omega$ as shown in Fig. \ref{circuitMotor}, where $R$ is the resistance of the loop and $k$ is numerically equal to $\eta$.\footnote{A simple argument for the equality of $k$ and $\eta$ is that $I\,\Delta V_{\text{motor}}=(\tau/\eta)(-k \omega)$, so for there to be complete conversion of electrical to mechanical power, $k=\eta$.} \\

 From Kirchoff's rules we have $V-IR-k \omega=0$, and substituting $I=\tau/k$ into this expression gives: